daturaman/rentals/README.md

 - Using db to keep track of points, rentals and have inventory.
 Keeping it simple so using simple string names as identifiers for films, customers; no foreign keys, constraints etc

+Database population has been simplified to keep focus on the application itself

+Assume that there are multiple copies of films, so no testing for availability

 #https://nbsoftsolutions.com/blog/getting-started-with-dropwizard-testing.html
 #http://www.dropwizard.io/1.1.0/docs/manual/jdbi.html
 #http://jdbi.org/sql_object_api_queries/